 In the past I’ve used an old wooden carpenter’s ruler made by Lufkin and it worked well.
 However, the wooden folding carpenter’s rulers that are being made today (still by Lufkin) seem to me very shoddy, with poorly machined sliders, and I cannot recommend them.
 In addition, the segments on a carpenter’s ruler are longer than a true petanque umpire’s folding ruler, so the minimum distance that you will be able to compare (by fitting the ruler between the boule and the jack) is about 18cm.

 If you are seriously into precise measurement, unquestionably the best choice is the Obut fiberglass umpire’s ruler.
 The segments are short, so it can compare lengths as short as 11.5cm.
 The extension has a smooth action; it isn’t loose in the channel and it doesn’t bind.

 Long tape measures

 One long tape that I like is the Amico 10m Fiberglass Tape Measure.

 When you’re selecting a 10-meter tape you have the choice of a fiberglass tape or a steel tape.
 I recommend a fiberglass tape.
 It will have a bigger case than a steel tape, but it will weigh less and cost less.

 For a 10-meter tape, you want a tape that re-winds by means of a hand crank handle that folds out of the case.
-A spring-loaded retractor is a safety hazard for a long tape.
-A long tape zipping back into the case can cut your hand like a sharp knife.
+A spring-loaded retractor is a safety hazard— a long tape zipping back into the case can cut your hand like a sharp knife.

 Most long tapes are marked in feet and inches one one side, and in meters on the reverse side.
 So if you see a nice 50-foot fiberglass tape at your local hardware store, it might do the job nicely.